 Near the university stands the Church of San Esteban, dedicated to St. Stephen (Esteban) the martyr.
 The church contains impressive cloisters, a pantheon of tombs, and a museum with illustrated 16th-century choir books.
 But everything is overwhelmed by the church's Churriguera altarpiece, a textbook example of the style named after the artist.
 Quietly ponder the gold-plated cottage cheese as tourists shake their heads and say "too much" in their mother tongue.

 Salamanca's many students help keep prices down.
 The young people congregate under the stars until late in the night, chanting and cheering, talking and singing.
-Over the centuries, the university's poorer students earned money to fund their education by singing in Salamanca's streets: a tradition called "tuna music."
-The name tuna, which has nothing to do with fish, refers to a vagabond student lifesyle and later was applied to the music these students sing.
-This 15th- to 18th-century tradition survives today as groups of students, dressed in the traditional black capes and leggings, sing and play mandolins and guitars, serenading the public in the bars on and around the Plaza Mayor.
-While they make their serious money performing for weddings on weekends, you're likely to see them out singing for tips on summer week nights.
+Over the centuries, the university's poorer students earned money to fund their education by singing in Salamanca's streets in a tradition called "tuna music."
+The name tuna, which has nothing to do with fish, refers to a vagabond student lifestyle and later was applied to the music these students sing.
+This 15th- to 18th-century custom survives today as groups of students, dressed in the traditional black capes and leggings, sing and play mandolins and guitars, serenading the public in the bars on and around the Plaza Mayor.
+While they make their serious money performing for weddings on weekends, you'll likely see them out singing for tips on summer weeknights.

 For a fun meal, do the tapa tango.
-Salamanca bars offer a great selection of tapas, featuring a tasty variety of treats — seafood, salads, meat-filled pastries, deep-fried goodies, and on and on.
-Wash down your tapa with iced gazpacho (spicy tomato soup), a cool treat on a hot day.
+Salamanca bars offer a great selection of appetizers — seafood, salads, meat-filled pastries, deep-fried goodies, and so on.
+Wash down your tapas with iced gazpacho (spicy tomato soup) — a cool treat on a hot day.